umbraco/UmbracoDocs/Umbraco-StarterKit/Content-Types/index.md

 ## Sitemap

-I need more info in order to explain with the sitemap does.
+Short explanation of the what the sitemap does.

 ## Settings